smhurf/lewagon_challenges/01-Python/01-Programming-Basics/02-System-Parameters/README.md

-Python scripts can read arguments passed on the command line.
+Python scripts can read arguments passed in the command line.
 This may come in handy when you want to add options to your script.

 ## Some words about `sys.argv`